amiechen/pretzel/README.md

 ## Add a shortcut:

-1. Fork the repo on github.
-If you don't have a github account, feel free to do send me the `.yml` file once you finish step 2 and 3.
+If you **have** github account, please read [the Contributing doc here](./docs/CONTRIBUTING.md)

+If you **don't have** a github account, please follow these steps:

-2. Create a text file with <your-app-name>.yml as the file name.
+* 1. Create a text file with <your-app-name>.yml as the file name.
 For example, `Photoshop.yml`.
-3. Find your app's shortcuts on the web and add them to your `.yml` file, in the same format as the files in `/shortcuts` folder.
+* 2. Find your app's shortcuts on the web and add them to your `.yml` file, in the same format as the files in `/shortcuts` folder.
-4. Make a PR and I will merge it in and let you know.
-5. Once it's released, if you already have pretzel installed the app will notify you to install an update.
-If not, download [the Pretzel page]() for the latest release.
+* 3. Send me the `.yml` file so I could add it in.

 ## License